Estimated reading time: 5 minutes

 - Sesame – can be used or have traces in breadsticks, houmous, and tahini.

 - Soya – bean curd, miso paste, textured soya protein, tofu, as a well as a range of vegetarian products.

 - Sulphur dioxide and sulphites – raisins, dried apricots, meat products, soft drinks, vegetables, and beer.

 - Tree nuts – refers to almonds, hazelnuts, walnuts, cashews, pistachios, and macadamia nuts etc.

 Knowing all allergens and what foods they can appear in alleviates a lot of the risk of a tragedy like that which brought about Natasha’s Law happening again.

 However, a food allergen poster is not a food hygiene certificate.
 To ensure you’re ready when the Environmental Health Office comes calling, your staff must take food hygiene training.

-You can take our Level 2 Food Hygiene courses, entirely online, in just 1 to 2 hours.
+You can take our Level 2 Food Hygiene courses, entirely online, in just two hours.
 Moreover, with the option to pause and restart the course as many times as you need, these are our most flexible training options.